National Museum Of Singapore: Inspiring Journey Through Time

 National Museum Of Singapore family

 It is a perfect age to make first steps into the world of history and culture – through play and fun, of course.
-Kids can join a 45-minute music and movement workshop, where little ones will learn about the museum’s artifacts in an interesting way.
+Kids can take a self-guided visit to Once Upon a Tide, embark on The River Explorers Artefact Hunt, play a Be a Young Toymaker interactive game, and even more.

 Primary School Programmes